williamsdb/woodley-national-forthcoming-events/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The following will take you through the process of installing version 2 of the woodley_national_forthcoming_events plugin.
+The following will take you through the process of installing version 2 of the woodley\_national\_forthcoming\_events plugin.

 1. Download the latest version of the plugin from [here](https://plugins.nei.lt/woodley_national_forthcoming_events/woodley_national_forthcoming_events.zip)
-2. If you have version 1 install Deactivate and Delete it from the Dashboard
+2. Click the Add New Plugin button at the top of the page
-3. Click the Add New Plugin button at the top of the page
+3. Click the Upload Plugin button
-4. Click the Upload Plugin button
+4. Find the zip file you downloaded in step 1
-5. Find the zip file you downloaded in step 1
+5. Click Install Now
-6. Click Install Now
+6. Click Activate Now

-7. Click Activate Now
+**NOTE: If you have version 1 installed, deactivate and delete it from the Dashboard.**

 You should see the plug looks like this: